Piecelet/neodb-app/NeoDB/References/Cursor/Views/ItemView.md

 2. `ItemHeaderView`
    - Shows cover image and basic info
+   - Uses `ItemCoverView` for consistent cover display
+   - Integrates `ItemRatingView` for ratings
-   - Displays rating and metadata
+   - Uses `ItemDescriptionView` for metadata

 3. `ItemActionsView`
    - Action buttons (add to shelf, share, etc.)
    - Integration with router for navigation
+   - Uses `ItemMarkView` for mark display
-   - Migrated from `AuthService` to `AppAccountsManager` for instance handling
+   - Migrated from `AuthService` to `AppAccountsManager`
-   - Uses `currentAccount.instance` for URL construction

 ## Implementation Details